xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 Table 2.
 Cisco 8711-32FH-M PIDs
 {: .text-center}

-The RTUs (Right-to-Use licenses) provide customers with the ability to access and utilize specific perpetual software functionalities without the requirement to purchase the complete software package.
+Right-to-Use (RTU) licenses provide customers with the ability to access and utilize specific perpetual software functionalities without the requirement to purchase the complete software package.

-The SIAs (Software Innovation Access licenses) are term-based agreements that provide customers with access to specific software benefits.
-The SIAs enable customers to optimize their software usage, easily manage licenses across their network infrastructure, and ensure seamless upgrades to the latest versions of IOS XR software.
+Software Innovation Access (SIA) licenses are term-based agreements that provide customers with access to specific software benefits.
+SIAs enable customers to optimize their software usage, easily manage licenses across their network infrastructure, and ensure seamless upgrades to the latest versions of IOS XR software.

 ## Platform Description
 Cisco 8711-32FH-M is a 1RU fixed router belonging to Cisco 8700 family of products, a variant of the Cisco 8000 business, intended to be the primary routing solution for next generation Core, Aggregation, Peering, and DC Core networks.